top of page

 • Sour or fermented foods (vinegar, tomatoes, citrus, aged cheeses)

-• Fried, oily, salty, or heavily processed foods
+• Fried, oily, salty, or processed foods

-• Alcohol, caffeine, red meat, hard cheeses
+• Alcohol, caffeine, red meat, and hard cheeses

 Cooling Ayurvedic Recipes from the Saumya Kitchen